Program Information

 | STAT*2XXX | 0.50 |

 Please select your Area of Study to view a suggested class schedule.
 If you have been admitted to the BAG.ARTS program, refer to the unspecialized schedule.
-When selecting elective courses, please ensure your choices include a combination of courses that also contribute toward the BA distribution requirements.
+When selecting elective courses, please ensure your choices include a combination of courses that also contribute to the BA distribution requirements.

 ANTHROPOLOGY (ANTH)